 Fee Structure – Masters Degree in Permaculture Design of Sustainable Systems

-The Master’s Degree Program has two options which can be pursued by the respective candidates:
+The Master’s Degree Program has five options which can be pursued by the respective candidates:

 Option 1 – Distance Learning Fees

 C. 200 USD – Thesis Review

 E. 100 USD – Diploma Issuance

 Total Cost of Online Permaculture Design Master Degree in Sustainable Systems

 Option 2 – On-campus Learning Fees (Rak Tamachat Permaculture Institute)

 D. 450 USD – Thesis Defense